 - Watch the cartoon once, trying to understand the gist, but without obsessing over details.
 If you don’t understand anything at all, you might be out of your depth and should choose an easier story.
 It might be that that particular cartoon contains tricky language or is made for an older audience.

 - Record, download or rip the audio and transfer the audio files to your phone.
 Listen to just the audio a few times and let yourself gradually understand more and more.
 Don’t force it too much.
-There are many tools for ripping and downloading audio that I won’t cover in this article, but you can start with Audacity, VLC, Freecorder and Listen to YouTube.
+There are many tools for ripping and downloading audio that I won’t cover in this article, but you can start with Audacity, VLC, Freecorder and various services that grabs audio/video directly from YouTube (such as this one).

 - Watch the cartoon again, now with close to full understanding.
 You are now free to obsess about details if you want, but it’s perfectly fine to be done with it and move on to the next story.
 Remember that perfectionism can sometimes be an obstacle to progress!